Sunday, April 20th, 2025

 The report concludes with a SELL recommendation for Unilever, highlighting the necessity for new growth engines to ensure sustainable earnings in the future, while suggesting a preference for Mayora Indah (MYOR IJ) due to its stronger earnings growth trajectory.

-Date of Report October 1, 2024 Broker Name CGS International Securities Company Overview Ping An is a leading company in the insurance and financial services sector in China, providing a diverse range of services...
+Date of Report October 1, 2024 Broker Name CGS International Securities Company Overview BYD is a prominent company in the automotive sector, recognized as a leading manufacturer of electric vehicles (EVs) and batteries in...